-Music recordings haven't happened for a few years.
-Hopefully music will emanate from this house again soon, by recording short bits at a time and using a custom boom-arm keyboard rig in bed.
+Music recordings haven't happened for a many years.
+Hopefully music will emanate from this house again one day, by recording short bits at a time and using a custom boom-arm keyboard rig in bed.
 A reconfigured music studio is slowly manifesting itself in the basement, with recordings planned for sometime within the next few years.
+We’ll see.
+It takes an awfully long time to compose, record, mix and master pieces lying flat on your back in bed, and I can only stay on my back for a short time before my back spasms end it quickly.

 I am a natural scientist.
 Picture a toddler spending hours alone, doing stuff like lying on the sidewalk or in the dirt, watching insects, spellbound by Nature's intricacies.
 You can see this in the photographs.